huynguy-db/arcion-docs/content/docs/references/extractor-reference.md

            {{< hint "warning" >}} `delta-snapshot-key` is deprecated.
 Please use `delta-snapshot-keys` instead.{{< /hint >}}

-          h. **delta-snapshot-key**s: This configuration allows you to specify table specific delta-snapshot-keys.
+          h. **delta-snapshot-keys**: This configuration allows you to specify table specific delta-snapshot-keys.
 If specified, it overrides the global delta-snapshot-keys

           i. **row-identifier-key**: This configuration allows you to specify table specific `row-identifier-key`.
 If specified, it overrides the global `row-identifier-key`.